Sugarpie269/Deckbuilder_RTS/ProjectDocument.md

 We knew we wanted something magical, mechanical, and perhaps organic for the bad guys (and even player) so the swarmlings and boss were designed with the idea of mutated cyborgs.
 Bosses and swarmlings follow a similar style of green flesh and orange eyes so that the player easily recognizes the connection between the two different enemies.

+**Liam:** I did nothing except provide opinions on what looked good and what didn't, for this role.

 **Navya:** I contributed to this role by building a tile set map for our game (basically worl-building).
 I got an asset from the unity store which had the feeling of an "rpg midtown".
 I felt like that would be the best for our game as it was quite an open-ended theme when we had not decided a story line for our game.
 I made the map in a way which would allow for the "SAP2D" to calculate colliders easily and kept on making changes on the map as the game progressed because of the colliders not wokring properly.

 ## Input

 **Describe the default input configuration.**

+Keyboard and mouse: WASD movement, mouse+r for hovering over cards for information, mouse for optional camera controller panning, left-click enable optional camera controller, right click draw card, [1,2,3] for using the corresponding card slot.

 **Add an entry for each platform or input style your project supports.**

+Our game only supports the specific keyboard & mouse controls assigned.

 **Jackson:** I contributed to the input role by offering my insights into how we will need our input logic to match the capabilities of the player.
 I created the camera controller that focuses the mouse position.

-Keyboard and mouse: WASD movement, mouse+r for hovering over cards for information, mouse for optional camera controller panning, left-click enable optional camera controller, right click draw card, [1,2,3] for using the corresponding card slot.
+**Liam:** Input was fairly critical to my main role as it affects how the player interacts with UI.
+However, I didn't do much for this category other than set the card buttons to 1/2/3 and the examine and purchase buttons to R and B.

 **Navya:** My main role was input.
 I implementedd this role by implemting a WASD input for the player and a function which gets the mouse positions.
 Expect that, this role didn't demand much work in our game.

 ## Game Logic

 **Document what game states and game data you managed and what design patterns you used to complete your task.**